backupbrew/switchbrew/SVC.md

 **KProcess:** signals when the process undergoes a state change (retrievable via [\#svcGetProcessInfo](#svcGetProcessInfo "wikilink")).

-**KReadableEvent:** signals when the event has been signaled via svcSignalEvent.
+**KReadableEvent:** signals when the event's corresponding KWritableEvent has been signaled via svcSignalEvent.

 **KServerPort:** signals when there is an incoming connection waiting to be [accepted](#svcAcceptSession "wikilink").